NS Class 200: Technique

 The design and operation was based on the simplest of things, which in effect made them very reliable.
 The locomotive was operated by design from the outside (side of engine) and wasn't equipped with a dead man device to stop the locomotive automatically in case of incapacity of the operator.
 There were two manual brakes: a handle and a foot brake.
 As the handle could be moved by in-train forces while dead-heading it was required to be fixed by a nut and bolt.
 Upon taking the locomotive into service again, it was necessary to loosen the nut and bolt.
 In some cases, this was forgotten, and the result was that the operator couldn't brake; many Siks have suffered collision damage due to this.

 A special design was implemented for coolant; the fuel tank with diesel was also the coolant for the engine.
 The theory was that the coolant would never be exhausted while the locomotive is in use.

 The locomotive didn't have an air pressure system.
 To obtain a whistle a device was put on top of the exhaust to use the flow of exhaust gases as the whistle air.
 This resulted in a very characteristic whistle sound (to imitate the sound, whistle a high-pitched tone while making a rolling R sound).

 Preservation

-Of all locomotives of the NS 200 series, many have been preserved in either a running condition at heritage railway lines, for spare parts, or as a static object.
+Of all locomotives of the NS 200 series, many have been preserved in either a running condition at heritage railway lines, for spare parts or as a static object.
 Out of the 169 locomotives build, 80 were lost during the 2nd World War or scrapped.

-There is a well-known and accurate H0 scale model offered in various liveries by Roco.
+One can find a H0 scale model offered in various liveries by Roco.